okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/token-hook/index.md

 To activate the inline hook, you first need to register your external service endpoint with Okta using the [Inline Hooks Management API](/docs/reference/api/inline-hooks/).

-You then need to associate the registered inline hook with a Custom Authorization Server Policy Rule by completing the following steps:
+You then need to associate the registered inline hook with a custom authorization server policy rule by completing the following steps:

-1. Go to **Security > API > Authorization Servers**.
+1. Go to **Security** > **API** > **Authorization Servers**.

-1. Select a Custom Authorization Server from the list.
+1. Select a custom authorization server from the list.

 1. Select **Access Policies** and select a policy to use with the hook.
-In most cases, just pick the Default Policy.
+In most cases, pick the Default Policy.

 1. One of the policy's rules needs to trigger the inline hook.
 Click the pencil icon for a rule to edit it.
 If you only have one rule, edit the Default Policy Rule.

 1. Click the **Use this Inline Hook** dropdown menu.
-Any inline hooks you have registered are listed.
-Select the hook you would like to use.
+Any inline hooks that you have registered are listed.
+Select the hook that you would like to use.

 1. Click **Update Rule**.

 > **Note:** You can associate only one inline hook with each rule.

-## Troubleshooting
+## Troubleshoot

 This section covers what happens when a token inline hook flow fails either due to the external inline hook service returning an error object or not returning a successful response, or the inline hook patch fails.

 > **Note:** Administrators can use the [Okta System Log](/docs/reference/api/system-log/) to view errors.
 See the [Troubleshooting](/docs/concepts/inline-hooks/#troubleshooting) section in the inline hooks concept piece for more information on the events related to inline hooks that the Okta System Log captures.

-- When there is a communication failure with the external service, a timeout for example, the inline hook operation is skipped.
+- When there's a communication failure with the external service, a timeout for example, the inline hook operation is skipped.
 The token is generated without any modification from the inline hook.

   **Who can see this error?** Administrators